cmharlow/rialto-wiki/Notes-from-exploration-of-other-implementations.md

 * Vitro with SDB for data store
 * Symplectic Elements and Data Insight for harvesting.
 Creates a merged record from all sources presented in an article (i.e. the Uber record), do normalization via discrimination of which sources you select
 * Create a merged record from all sources presented in an article (i.e. the Uber record), do normalization via discrimination of which sources you select
+* Data indexed into Solr for performance in queries to feed visualizations
+* Data analysis module serves up JSON to visualization using javascript libraries (D3.js is the main one; C3, a D3 extension)
+* Data distribution API provides views into that triplestore
+* Note that there is an embedded triplestore to solr indexer in VIVO, which is set up with configuration files.

 # Brown